What is Eye Wander Photo?

 Once the images are edited, an appointment is set up for the newlyweds to come in to the studio to view the wedding as a beautiful slideshow set to music, displayed on my 9′ wide projector screen.
 We examine all the wedding photos and discuss which images should go into the album.
-This appointment usually takes about 2 hours and I encourage only the bride and groom to attend this meeting.
+This appointment usually takes about 2 hours and I encourage the bride and groom and immediate family to attend this meeting as they’ll have an opportunity to order prints from the wedding before they go online to the masses who attended your wedding.
 You will be able to purchase a copy of the slideshow presentation on disc at this session if you wish.
-I’ll give your your library bound proof book at this time and will also post the images online for family and friends to have immediate access to every image for viewing and purchasing.
+Immediately following the meeting we will also post the images online for family and friends to have immediate access to every image for viewing and purchasing.

 Once you view the wedding slideshow in the studio, the wedding day images will be uploaded to the current “online proofs” section on our website.
 Wedding images will remain online for 3 months after being posted.
 After the 3 months, I charge $25 to keep your images online for FOUR MORE WEEKS.
 If at some time down the road you or a family member decides to purchase more wedding day prints after the wedding day images have been taken offline, I charge another $25 to re-uploaded all images to the internet.